-- Hair and skin care products: Read the labels on your skin care and hair care products carefully, including your moisturizer, cleanser, sunscreen, and all other products.
+- Heavily occlusive hair and skin care products: Read the labels on your skincare and hair care products carefully, including your moisturizer, cleanser, sunscreen, and all other products.
 They should state at least one of the following:

 - Won’t clog pores

 - Medication side effect: Acne is a side effect of some medicines.
 Talk to your doctor to see if acne is a possible side effect of any of the medications you are taking.

 - Stress: In response to stress, our bodies produce an excess of androgens (a type of hormone) that stimulate the oil glands and hair follicles in the skin.
 If you are suffering from ongoing acne, constant stress may trigger an outbreak.

 - Smoking: One study found that smoking may play a role for some women with acne.
 In this study, the women had noticeable whiteheads and blackheads that often covered a large area of their faces.
 Some also had a few pimples.